ni/nimi-python/docs/nidigital/class.rst

             :return:

                     The returned array of pin states read from the channels in the repeated capabilities.
 Data is returned in the order you specify in the repeated capabilities.
 If a site is disabled, the method does not return data for that site.
-If you are using a list of pin names to read data from multiple instruments, use the :py:meth:`nidigital.Session.SortPinResultsBySiteViUInt8` method to order and combine the data to match the repeated capabilities.
-You can also use the :py:meth:`nidigital.Session.GetResultsPinMapInformation` method to obtain a sorted list of returned sites and channels.
+You can also use the :py:meth:`nidigital.Session.get_pin_results_pin_information` method to obtain a sorted list of returned sites and channels.

                     -   :py:data:`~nidigital.PinState.L` (3): The comparators read a logic low pin state.
                     -   :py:data:`~nidigital.PinState.H` (4): The comparators read a logic high pin state.